 Last time I checked, there were at least 339 personal injury attorneys in West Palm Beach, 492 personal injury lawyers in Broward, and at least 560 injury attorneys in Miami-Dade.
 There are actually probably triple that many that do not list "personal injury" as one of their practice areas with the Florida Bar.

 When someone does get in a car accident or slips and falls and is injured, finding the right injury attorney is like searching for a needle in a haystack.

-Here are five tips that might help you feel more confident about your decision.
+Here are my five tips to hiring a personal injury lawyer that might help you feel more confident about your decision.

 1. Begin by identifying what you want out of your personal injury attorney.